 - Run your diapers through a cold pre-rinse cycle with no detergent.

 - Using the highest water level your washer allows, wash your diapers in hot water (unless otherwise recommended by the manufacturer) and detergent.
 Choose a detergent that doesn’t have fabric softener or bleach in it.
-Tide Original is a popular and effective choice.
+Tide Original is a popular and practical choice.
 The water softener should be added to the wash cycle if you live in an area with hard water.

 - Run the diapers through an extra rinse cycle to remove all traces of detergent.
 Do not add fabric softener to the rinse cycle.
 Fabric softener reduces the absorbency of your cloth diapers and may irritate your baby’s skin.
 If the water in your area is particularly hard, you may want to add a water softener to the second rinse cycle.